-\Price listed is standard pricing for an annual license.
+Price listed is standard pricing for an annual license.
 Total cost depends on the number of employees to be trained, possible customization needs, and other factors.
 Please call for a quote for your organization.

-If you have questions or concerns about how the law applies to your business or industry, please consult with a lawyer.
+If you have questions or concerns about how the law applies to your business or industry, please consult with an attorney.

-LEARN MORE: www.CalComply.com
+LEARN MORE: CalComply.com